 A complete BTP application and fee must be received by each semester's payment deadline date to avoid a late payment fee and account Hold.
-In addition, if the account balance is not covered by the BTP or other means, the student's enrollment may be cancelled for non-payment.
-A reinstatement fee of $75 as well as a late payment fee may be assessed to the student account to reinstate the enrollment.
+In addition, if the account balance is not covered by the BTP, or other means, the student's enrollment may be cancelled for non-payment.
+A reinstatement fee of $75 as well as a late payment fee may be assessed to the student account to reinstate their enrollment.

 The BTP application fee is non-refundable.
 If, for any reason, the non-refundable fee is returned unpaid, the plan will immediately be cancelled with tuition and fees due by the payment deadline date.
 A $50 returned check fee will also be assessed to the student's account

 A checking account is the only acceptable depository account that can apply to the Budget Tuition Plan.

 The plan may be combined with financial aid, VA benefits, loans, grants, or scholarships.

 Past due charges from previous semesters and other miscellaneous charges may not be included in the amount budgeted.